 Wednesday, Friday: 9am - 1pm

-Dr. Spangler holds his Titleist Performance Institute (TPI) certification.
+Dr. Logan holds his Titleist Performance Institute (TPI) certification.
 The TPI certification is designed to overcome and eliminate any physical restrictions that may be limiting a golfer’s maximum potential.
-As a TPI professional Dr. Spangler is versed in the latest golf-specific health, nutrition, and fitness.
+As a TPI professional Dr. Logan is versed in the latest golf-specific health, nutrition, and fitness.
 This entails the most common golf swing characteristic, physical screening techniques, prescription exercises, and finally to the most recent research and development in the field of golf swing analysis.
 The TPI 16 point movement screen utilizes a scoring system that documents movement patterns that are key to normal function.
 By using the TPI screen, patterns are identified that show functional limitations and asymmetries in the athletes.
 These limitations can reduce the effects of:

 Functional training: Functional training is needed to produce speed and power so players are able to add distance to their shots.